 Posted by robertpriddy on June 18, 2007

-Having seen in my previous blog the words of Sathya Sai Baba claiming to be the creator of the universe, I turn to the two-part film ‘The Aura of Divinity’ by Richard Bock (ca. 1976) about Sai Baba, who is there reported saying: “Today evil is so widespread that humanity would be destroyed in a nuclear holocaust in the event of a world war.It is to prevent such a catastrophe that this avatar has come to raise human consciousness and save the world from disaster.”
-Aura of Divinity Part One.
+In the two-part film ‘The Aura of Divinity’ by Richard Bock (ca. 1976) about Sai Baba, he is there reported as having said: “Today evil is so widespread that humanity would be destroyed in a nuclear holocaust in the event of a world war.It is to prevent such a catastrophe that this avatar has come to raise human consciousness and save the world from disaster.”
+Aura of Divinity, Part One.